Ashahab007/mil-12-final-project-pro-fest-client/README.md

 21.18 my requirement is tracking package.
 The component is created but the feature is not applied because it was the optional in the module

 22.0 our requirement is implement name and image upload during registration

+23.0 my requirement is create a user database to save user data by email and also check if the user is present it will not create user in db but if not present it will create user in db.
+By default add the user role=user